k073l/s1-FurnitureDelivery/README.md

 **Note:** Might cause issues with other Delivery mods.
 Make sure you have a backup if you use those.

+### Mod compatibility
+- [More Guns](https://thunderstore.io/c/schedule-i/p/Universal/MoreGuns/) - Adds AK47 and ammo to Armory delivery service.
+- [Toileportation](https://thunderstore.io/c/schedule-i/p/weedeej/Toileportation/) - Adds Golden Toilet to Herbert's Curiosities delivery service.
+- [UpgradedTrashCans](https://thunderstore.io/c/schedule-i/p/j0ckinjz/UpgradedTrashCans_Mono/) - Adds Trash Bin and Trash Compactor to Dan's Furniture delivery service.

+All of these mods are optional and not required for the mod to work.

 ### Delivery services added
 #### Dan's Furniture
 - Coffee Table